kawu/partage/README.md

     also assigned.
 This can result from statistical dependency parsing.

-The probability of a TAG derivation in this setting is defined as the product of the probabilities of the participating supertags and the product of the probabilities of the entailed dependency arcs.
+The probability of a TAG derivation in this setting is defined as the product of the probabilities of the participating supertags multiplied by the product of the probabilities of the entailed dependency arcs.
 The A\* parser then gurantees to find a most probable derivation without searching the entire space of the possible derivations.

 Grammar compression is also used in the A\* parser, but to a very limited extent.